6 ways to get straight cuts with a circular saw — including how to make your DIY guide

 If you want a guide that offers precision and accuracy on longer lengths of wood or board, then a parallel edge guide like this Kreg Rip-Cut Precision Edge-Guided Cutting Tool from B&Q is the perfect companion.
 It's like a guide rail (that typically comes with a circular saw) on steroids.

 The tool includes a heavy-duty guide attached to a guide rail that has what is known as a sled to attach a circular saw to.
 The Kreg model accommodates right and left-handed models and allows cuts up to 600mm wide.
-They are easy to use, attach a circular saw, secure the sled, start up the saw and hold the oversized precision edge guide against the board edge to ensure a straight cut.
+They are easy to use.
+Simply attach a circular saw, secure the sled, start up the saw, and hold the oversized precision edge guide against the board edge to ensure a straight cut.

 6. Improvise with a makeshift guide

-When you don’t have a guide or scrap wood nearby, you can improvise and use other straight-edge tools which you might have.
-Goodman says, “If you don’t have a guide rail or fence, you can use a metal rule or spirit level as a makeshift guide instead.”
+When you don’t have a guide or scrap wood nearby, you can improvise and use other straight-edge tools, which you might have.

-He adds, “Simply line your saw up with where you want to cut and butt the level or rule up against the side of the saw, then clamp it in place at either end.”
+You can line up these against where you want to cut and against the side of the saw.
+Then you can simply clamp it in place at either end to give straight cuts.

 FAQ